 A: Our adoption fees are directly linked to our cost to care for our dogs and operate our shelter.
-Our standard adoption fees are $250 for adult dogs and $350 for puppies.
+Our standard adoption fees are $250 for adult & senior dogs and $375 for puppies.
 This includes the dogs spay/neuter, microchip, age appropriate vaccines, deworming and flea treatment.
 Please note adoptions fees may vary from this at times, please feel free to contact us to learn more about a specific dogs adoption fee.

 *Adoption fees must be paid by check or cash.